Springfield, MO

 These five steps toward living a more green life are not only easy but also budget-friendly for college students.
 We are at a very crucial time in human existence to make positive changes for the sustainability of our planet.
 We might not be able to completely erase our ecological footprints, but we definitely can slow down the damage.

-Published on The Standard: April 22, 2021
+Published by The Standard: April 22, 2021